Ayushbendwal3/Java-Tutorial-for-Complete-Beginners-/README.md

 - Tutorial 4 -> While loop in Java.
 - Tutorial 5 -> For loop in Java.
 - Tutorial 6 -> If-else in Java.
+- Tutorial 7 -> User Input in Java.